-Companies should modify this language to reflect their organizational structure and naming conventions.
-However, companies should only exclude a functional equivalent of any of the abovenamed roles (i.e., personnel in Legal, IT, Compliance, and other functions who manage legal proceedings involving U.S. discovery and non-U.S. Protected Data) after careful consideration.
+Companies should modify this language to reflect their organizational structure and naming conventions (for example, some smaller companies with limited litigation profiles may not even have an In-House dedicated eDiscovery Team).
+However, companies should only exclude a functional equivalent of any of the above-named roles (i.e., personnel in Legal, IT, Compliance, and other functions who manage legal proceedings involving U.S. discovery and non-U.S. Protected Data) after careful consideration.
 These roles should consult and come to agreement on the guideline and specific processes and procedures prior to a specific matter arising requiring U.S. discovery of non-U.S. Protected Data.
-Again, depending on regional and national scope, and the domestic regulatory environment, local roles should also be consulted (e.g., a Company DPO specializing in Protected Data residing in Asia).
+Again, depending on regional and national scope, and the domestic regulatory environment, regional or local roles should also be consulted (e.g., a Company DPO specializing in Protected Data residing in Asia).
 Broad stakeholder buy-in at the time of implementation is key to ensure that the guideline is followed consistently across various lines of business or internal Company silos and does not create conflicts with existing Company policies that may otherwise overlap with the guideline.